Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 We all have a set of personal values that dictate how we interact with and judge other people.
 Our values also dictate how we view ourselves and how we see the world.
 We have pet peeves and our perceived concept of how things “should” be.

 Think about it: When you say or hear things like, “If you loved me, you wouldn’t do X-Y-Z,” that is a rule or value that we expect the people around us to follow.
 Ever get upset because someone didn’t do something they said they would do?
-That is also a value you’re trying to adhere to.
+That is also a value you’re trying to adhere to, which is a valid point as to why expectations are so dangerous.

 But rules were made to be broken – and that’s exactly what we do.
-We get upset with each other all of the time because someone did something to violate some personal “value” that we have.
-In unhealthy relationships, each person uses the other as a constant sounding board for some rule the other one has violated.
+We get upset with each other all of the time because someone did something to violate one of our personal values.
+In unhealthy relationships, each person uses the other as a constant sounding board for some rule the other one has violated, resulting in punishment that further harms the partnership.
 And while sometimes our rules are indeed valid, other times they are just plain silly.
-We often impose our values on our partner without telling them about our expectations or needs, which only results in disappointment and frustration.
+We often impose our personal values on our partner without telling them about our expectations or needs, which only results in disappointment and frustration.

 The real question is: Where do these rules come from?
 Did you just make them up as you went along?
-The answer is: They stem from your beliefs and from your values.
+The answer is that they stem from your beliefs and from your values.

 How do your personal values help or hinder you?
 Are these beliefs having a positive impact on your success and relationships, or are they holding you back?
 By taking an objective look at your beliefs, and deciding how you can alter them to better suit your goals, you can ultimately find more fulfillment.